After identifying which opportunities to pursue, use Market Intelligence to improve conversions and win more deals with a consultative approach.

 Understanding and using the data:

-(1) Traffic share: understand which publisher has the biggest traffic share and help them identify potential threats.
+(1) Traffic share: Understand which publisher has the biggest traffic share and help them identify potential threats.
 Use this to position yourself as an industry expert and open the door for a strategic conversation.

 For example, the Who What Wear is closely competing with InStyle over the same audience.

-(3) Traffic trends - growth/decline: share with them insights about traffic trends for other publishers in their space, to better understand their audience.
+(3) Traffic trends - growth/decline: share with them insights about traffic trends for other publishers in their space to better understand their audience.

 From the left menu, select Marketing Channels to benchmark your prospect’s marketing strategy against its competitors.

-In this case, InStyle is grabbing a bigger market share by creating a community, utilizing Social and Email
+In this case, InStyle is grabbing a bigger market share by creating a community, utilizing Social and Email.

 Leverage this knowledge in a conversation with Who What Wear.

-A great way to win your prospect’s attention and gain their trust, is by helping them find white space opportunities with keywords.
+A great way to win your prospect’s attention and gain their trust is by helping them find white space opportunities with keywords.
 SEO is usually an important channel for publishers, and you have access to unique data.

 Approaching your prospect with these insights will show them where their opportunities lie and position you as a trusted advisor.

-- Use the filters on the top of the page to surface: Organic, Non-branded keywords, and Keywords Opportunities.
+Use the filters on the top of the page to surface: Organic, Non-branded keywords, and Keywords Opportunities.

 How to leverage the data: understand where your prospect/partner traffic is coming from, and show how you can help them make the most revenue from each country.